ceos-seo/django-datacube-wcs/README.md

 - A working Data Cube installation and data
 - Python 3+
 - Django >= 1.8
+- bs4
+- numpy
+- xarray
+- rasterio
+- configparser
+- pytz
+- dateutil

-* All functionality tested using Python 3.5 and Django 1.11
+*All functionality tested using Python 3.5 and Django 1.11*

 Installation
 ------------